Opportunities in the Global Water Futures Program

 Positions available within the GWF Program at UWaterloo:

-- PhD Opportunity in Lake Futures Project: Linking Land and Water - Modeling causes and consequences of nutrient loadings to Lake Erie with incomplete information
+- PhD Opportunity: Linking Land and Water - Modeling causes and consequences of nutrient loadings to Lake Erie with incomplete information

 - Smart Watershed Field Technician